 GorillaWeld is a two-part glue that is extremely strong and durable.
 The steel bond epoxy compound has a binding strength of 4250 PSI and sets in approximately 10 minutes.

 This is a pretty simple thing to use.
 Furthermore, the adhesive dries in a dark grey/brown hue.
 This glue sticks to whatever you want to test if thoroughly mixed and applied immediately.
 The epoxy hardens in twenty-four hours and may be handled like other plastics.
-(Related article: Is gorilla epoxy food safe?)

 Below, we will discuss all the quick tips and procedures you need to follow while applying gorilla glue on fiberglass.

-2. Clean surface
+2. Prepare the surface thoroughly

 Make sure to clean the surface with a cloth and remove all dust and debris.
 Also, dry the surface properly.
 Sometimes GorillaWeld might have a tough time sticking to a smooth surface; slightly rub the surface to make it a bit rougher.

-Use the cap to puncture the seal in both the tubes, pour the contents from the tubes in a mixing tray, and mix it thoroughly for 20 seconds using a wooden stick.
+Using the cap to puncture the seal in both the tubes, pour the contents from the tubes in a mixing tray, and mix it thoroughly for 20 seconds using a wooden stick.
 You can reuse the epoxy.
 Hence only take as much as you will need.

-5. Drying it properly
+5. Dry it properly

 Leave the surface for 24 hours entirely without touching or disturbing the product in any way.
 Proper drying time will ensure that the fiberglass is perfectly stuck without any problem.

-6. Storing the tube
+6. Storing the tube properly

-Gorilla glass for fiberglass can be a good choice if you use the product correctly.
+Gorilla Glass for fiberglass can be a good choice if you use the product correctly.
 It has been in the market for quite a long now, and it has a good fame for sticking products.
 So, you can use this in fiberglass without worrying too much.